Wandering through any of the Darwin Markets is an experience of the diversity and color of the Northern Territory's

-Malak Evening Markets will run every Saturday from the last Saturday in April to the last Saturday in October each year.
+Malak Evening Markets will run every Saturday from the first Saturday in May to the last Saturday in October each year.

 Arts and Crafts, fresh farm produce and local organic products will all be available.

 Enjoy a delicious meal and a chat with the neighbours while you check out these local stalls.

 The Mindil Beach Sunset Markets are the biggest and most popular with tourists.